sagemath/trac_to_gh/Issue 9247.md

 CC:  @categorie

 These are some of the things I did while working on my thesis.
+Dependencies, in order:

+#9441 (patch)

+#9476 (patch and eclib spkg!)

+Apply the patches in this order:

+trac_9247.patch

+trac_9247-saturation.patch

 Issue created by migration from https://trac.sagemath.org/ticket/9247